Clarence Thomas: Eighth Amendment

 Thomas was among the dissenters in Atkins v.
 Virginia and Roper v.
 Simmons, which held that the Eighth Amendment prohibits the application of the death penalty to certain classes of persons.
 In Kansas v.
-Marsh, his opinion for the Court indicated a belief that the Constitution affords states broad procedural latitude in imposing the death penalty, provided they remain within the limits of Furman v.
+Marsh, his majority opinion indicated a belief that the Constitution affords states broad procedural latitude in imposing the death penalty, provided they remain within the limits of Furman v.
 Georgia and Gregg v.
 Georgia, the 1976 case in which the Court reversed its 1972 ban on death sentences if states followed procedural guidelines.

 In Hudson v.
-McMillian, a prisoner had been beaten, sustaining a cracked lip, broken dental plate, loosened teeth, cuts, and bruises.
-Although these were not "serious injuries", the Court believed, it held that "the use of excessive physical force against a prisoner may constitute cruel and unusual punishment even though the inmate does not suffer serious injury."
+McMillian, a prisoner had been beaten by respondent prison guards, sustaining a cracked lip, broken dental plate, loosened teeth, cuts, and bruises.
+The Court held that "the use of excessive physical force against a prisoner may constitute cruel and unusual punishment even though the inmate does not suffer serious injury."
 Dissenting, Thomas wrote, "a use of force that causes only insignificant harm to a prisoner may be immoral, it may be tortious, it may be criminal, and it may even be remediable under other provisions of the Federal Constitution, but it is not 'cruel and unusual punishment'.
 In concluding to the contrary, the Court today goes far beyond our precedents."

-Thomas's vote—in one of his first cases after joining the Court—was an early example of his willingness to be the sole dissenter (Scalia later joined the opinion).
+Thomas's vote—in one of his first cases after joining the Court—was an early example of his willingness to be a sole dissenter (Scalia later joined the opinion).
 His opinion was criticized by the seven-member majority, which wrote that, by comparing physical assault to other prison conditions such as poor prison food, it ignored "the concepts of dignity, civilized standards, humanity, and decency that animate the Eighth Amendment".

 According to historian David Garrow, Thomas's dissent in Hudson was a "classic call for federal judicial restraint, reminiscent of views that were held by Felix Frankfurter and John M. Harlan II a generation earlier, but editorial criticism rained down on him".
 Thomas later responded to the accusation "that I supported the beating of prisoners in that case.
 Well, one must either be illiterate or fraught with malice to reach that conclusion ... no honest reading can reach such a conclusion."